Electoral Canvassers

 As well as the factsheets there is lots of information on their website, In Touch Tavi, click here to visit this excellent resource.

-Transparency Code and Annual Return
+Transparency Code and Annual Returns

 Annual Audit Documents 2022-23